 Writing a good academic text is quite a challenge.
 How do you put the first words on paper?
 How do you create a good structure?
 What is an academic writing style?
-You can make a free appointment with a writing tutor.
-Would you like some tips right now?
-Take a look at the information below.

 (source: Skills Lab)

 - Purdue OWL (Online Writing Lab).
 Here you will find lots of information about academic writing and writing in general.
 Helpful to search for topics via the "site map''.

 - UNC handouts (University of North Carolina, Chapel Hill).
 The University of North Carolina's 'Tips and Tools' are often very thorough and somewhat more extensively described than at Purdue OWL.
 This site also has a number of short videos, identified by the camera icon.